esimondet/front-end-project/README.md

 Hero Maps

 ## Purpose
-AS A citizen in distress
-I WANT an app that finds nearby heroes
-SO THAT I can be saved quickly

 ## Description
-An interactive webpage that allows the user to find the neaest 5 superheroes in a moment of distress.
+An interactive webpage that allows the user build a unique team of heroes and delivers a list of information about them including last known locatoin, place of origin, powers, etc.

 ## Built With
  * HTML